Resources for parents

 My first suggestion is always share and trade with friends or family.
 Consignment stores and Craigslist/Offer-up and sites like that are great for used things too.
 But here are a few things that are great to help breastfeeding go easier and you feel better:

 Medela gel pads- usually $8-10 at Target or Amazon.
 They will feel as wonderful as Aloe on a burn and they help you heal faster.
 If your nipples only hurt the first few seconds of latching, then just use Lanolin or a natural nipple butter/cream.
 If your nipples burn all the time, if your shirt rubbing on it hurts or if it hurts to shower, then you need these!
-I also recommend an appointment to make sure the latch is ok and the baby is using their mouth correctly.
+We also recommend an appointment to make sure the latch is ok and the baby is using their mouth correctly.
 Get 1 box, it comes with 4 pads.
 You put 2 on, and put the other 2 in the fridge.
 Then when feeding or showering, take them off and put the little plastic sheet back on them and put them in the fridge.
 Rotate this way for 2-3 days, or until they don’t feel cool anymore as they fill with leaking milk.
 If you need another box, MAKE AN APPOINTMENT because you are still creating more nipple damage and it should be better by then.

 Hands-free pump bra- If you will be going back to work, have a NICU baby, or just pumping to have saved milk, this bra is a game changer!
 Pumping is hard to manage without having something to hold the pump parts on.
 You can get these at Amazon or Target or many other shops for usually $20-30.
 Such a life saver.